Mass Shootings in America: 2019 Is A Year of Mass Murders

 more security funding, police presence, and mental health counseling.
 Whatever the fix, and in

-whatever form, may 2020 be a year of mirrored opposites to 2019, may it be the year of the fewest
+whatever form, may the coming year be a year of mirrored opposites, may it be the year of the fewest

 mass shootings in decades, with safety and security for students, worshippers, and all Americans.